Roza001/Kanye-Wests-quote-evaluator/README.md

 Here is a live demo : https://roza001.github.io/Kanye-Wests-quote-evaluator/

 ## Web Page
   Kanye West's Quote Evaluator web app was created as part of an interview process.
+There was a time limit thus this app isn't perfect.

   User may enter a number between 5 and 20 and this many unique quotes will be pulled from an open REST api available online at https://kanye.rest/.
   These quotes are shown to the user.